logzio/logz-docs/_source/logzio_collections/_log-sources/kubernetes.md

 ## Deploy logzio-k8s with custom configuration

-You can customize the configuration of the Fluentd container.
+You can customize the configuration of your Fluentd container by editing either your DaemonSet or your Configmap.
-This is done using a ConfigMap that overwrites the default DaemonSet.

 <div class="tasklist">